 Food Standards Australia New Zealand (FSANZ) is a statutory authority operating under the (Australian Commonwealth) Food Standards Australia New Zealand Act 1991.
-It was established in 2002.
-FSANZ develops standards that are contained within the Australia New Zealand Food Standards Code.
-FSANZ's primary objectives are: protection of public health and safety; provision of adequate information to consumers to make informed choices; and prevention of misleading or deceptive conduct.
-The Food Standards Australia New Zealand (FSANZ) is responsible for setting food standards that govern the content and labeling of foods sold in both New Zealand and Australia.
+FSANZ was established in 2002 and its primary objectives are: protection of public health and safety; providing adequate information to consumers to make informed choices; and preventing misleading or deceptive conduct.
+FSANZ is also responsible for setting food standards that govern the content and labeling of foods sold in both New Zealand and Australia.
 The standards also cover food composition, contaminants, and microbiological limits.

 FSANZ administers the Code and it contains requirements relating to food composition, including foods requiring premarket assessment such as novel foods, irradiated foods and foods produced using genetic modification.
 It is broken down into four chapters: general food standards; commodity standards; food safety standards (Australia only); and primary production and processing standards (Australia only).
 Only the chapters on general food standards and commodity standards are applicable to New Zealand.
-In New Zealand, the standards the Code are enforced by the Ministry for Primary Industries (MPI).
+In New Zealand, the standards in the Code are enforced by the Ministry for Primary Industries (MPI).